angus-dawson-idexx/interview-code/README.md

 y2: y-coordinate of the bottom right corner (the bottom edge) of the bounding box
 ```

-This file should be exported to a CSV file in the same bucket as the dataset CSV.
+This file should be exported to disk as the output of this stage in the pipeline.

 Your assignment is to implement logic in `detection_task.py` to achieve this.